ZigaVukcevicDev/zv/content/code-blocks/number-of-coffee-cups-drank/script.md

       case (currentLocalHour >= 17 && currentLocalHour <= 23):
         numberOfCups = 3;
         break;
-      // Any other time (covers from 0:00 to 7:59 - usually sleeping at that time)
+      // Any other time (covers cases from 0:00 to 7:59 - usually sleeping at that time)
       default:
         numberOfCups = 0;
     }